mpigsley/nebraska-mushrooms/src/cms/content/species/lentinellus-castoreus-6312.md

   - /img/lentinellus-castoreus-6312-6.jpeg
 ---

-The Menthol Lentinellus is a decomposer of dead wood that can be found in the summer and fall.
+The Beaver Lentinellus is a decomposer of dead wood that can be found in the summer and fall.
 It's an uncommon *Lentinellus sp.* and has a great deal of morphological variability, so it can be difficult to distinguish between the more common [*Lentinellus ursinus*](/species/lentinellus-ursinus-8377).

 It is a gilled mushroom without a stem (sessile).
 The cap can be many colors: white to multi-toned tans, reds, and blacks.
 The gills are saw-toothed and white to yellowish.
 The spore print is white.
 The taste is bitter and menthol-like.